flype44/VControl/DOCUMENTATION.md

 **NOTE :**

-For coders, the following values may not be declared in `exec/execbase.h`, here are the correct values :
+For coders, the following values might not be declared in `exec/execbase.h`, here are the correct values :

 ```
 #ifndef AFB_68060